nbdc-datahub/hbcd-docs/docs/changelog/knownissues-dev.md

 ***🚧 To replace [Known Issues](knownissues.md) page content once patch release 1.1 is live - users please ignore!! 🚧***

 # Known Issues (DEV for R1.1)
-The following issues have been identified in the current HBCD data release. **We are actively working to address them and will include fixes in a future release**.
+The following issues have been identified in the current HBCD data release. **We are actively working to address them and will implement most fixes for Release 2.0 unless stated otherwise**.
 This page will be updated as new issues are discovered.
 If you have questions or would like to report an issue, please submit a ticket through the [Lasso Help Center](https://nbdc.lassoinformatics.com/issue-tracker).

 ## General
 ###### <span class="emoji" style="color: #9d4edd;"><i class="fas fa-bug"></i></span> Instruction Metadata - Caution, Please Read Carefully